cyber-prophet/bostrom-journal/BostromJournal001.md

 If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

 The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each `cycle` so that the changes in the amount of Amperes tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
+It's reasonable to think about of Ampere tokens as a measure that characterises the impact of cyberlinks creacted from account on the knowledge graph.

-#### Investminting rules
+#### Investminting features

-The following rules apply to investminting:
+Investminting has the next features:

 1. The period chosen for investminting Hydrogen tokens has a proportionate effect on the amount of Ampere and Volt tokens received.
 2. The amount of Hydrogen tokens investminted has a proportionate effect on the amount of Ampere and Volt tokens received.